Once again, it’s time to dip into the mailbag. Oh, here’s a good one:

 Is sandpaper really made out of sand?

-Well, after checking with Alexander King at Purdue University, I found out that sandpaper isn’t made of ordinary sand.
 You see, sandpaper is made of abrasive minerals like aluminum oxide or garnet that are glued onto a paper backing.
-These minerals have sharp points or edges, and that’s why sandpaper is considered a cutting tool like a saw or a chisel.
-The only difference between sandpaper and larger tools is that sandpaper can’t be sharpened.
+These minerals have sharp points or edges.
+That’s why sandpaper is considered a cutting tool like a saw or a chisel.

 When you push sandpaper cross a piece of wood, the abrasive grains cut tiny shavings out of the surface.
 To the naked eye, these shavings look like dust, but magnified, they’re just like the shavings produced by other cutting tools.
 These shavings are called swarf.